lopez-lab/PyRAI2MD-Demos/README.md

 The ML kernel of PyRAI2MD developed by Patrick Reiser and Pascal Friederich @KIT, Germany.
 This is an outdated version that was initially interfaced with this demo version of PyRAI2MD.
 The latest release is here (https://github.com/aimat-lab/NNsForMD).

 ## Trained NN models
-This demo has three trained NN models:
+The first demo for cubane study has three trained NN models:

 - **/Photocycloaddition_toward_Cubane/TOD-8Me** Octamethyl [3]-ladderene model.